 The CityLit Stage features writers and musicians from around the region all weekend long.

-The CityLit Stage features authors from around the region reading from new books or participating in captivating panel discussions.
-The stage is presented by CityLit Project, Baltimore’s nonprofit literary arts center, celebrating ten years serving readers and writers across Maryland.
+The CityLit Project, Baltimore’s nonprofit literary arts center, presents authors from around the region reading from new books and participating in captivating panel discussions.

 Friday, September 26

 With one snip of the scissors, a piece of paper can become a diary, a zine, or even a comic book.
 Learn how to fold, write, and decorate a magic book, and discover the joy of publishing, presented by Baker Artist Awards b-Grant winner Jenny O’Grady.

 Writers!
 Bring 2-3 short poems or 4-5 pages of prose (fiction or non-fiction) and receive on-the-spot feedback and suggestions on what to do next.
 Published authors and publishing professionals on hand include: Christine Stewart, Lalita Noronha, Holly Sneeringer and Amanda Fiore.

 Literary Happy Hour

 Join the CityLit family for cold beer, courtesy of Union Craft Brewing, and book talk celebrating the fabulous Baltimore Book Festival.

 Smile, Hon, You’re In Baltimore

 Join a rambunctious cast of writers from the latest edition of Smile, Hon, You’re In Baltimore.
 Impresario and ringmaster William P. Tandy leads the way with contributing writers from the zine recently dubbed a “Best of Baltimore” by Baltimore magazine.

 Small Court Press: The Role of Small Journals and Presses in the Career of the Fiction Writer